-Respondents state that the reasons for tourists staying only a few days in the Vlora Region are: economic level of Albanian families, little diversity among travel providers, lack of coordination of stakeholders, lack of the chain of experience for the tourists which leads to increased days of stay, lack of additional tourist activities, lack of guides or information for tourist areas, inconsistency of the service provided by the business in relation to the standard required by foreign tourists, Albanian visitors find inconsistencies between the offer and the price levels, short seasonality brings a lot of pressure on services and public infrastructure, as well high level of pollution of the environment, sea, beaches, roads.
+Respondents state that the reasons for tourists staying only a few days in the Vlora Region are: economic level of Albanian families, little diversity among travel providers, lack of coordination of stakeholders, lack of the chain of experience for

 The Vlora Region, in the opinion of the interviewees, should extend the tourist season and not be based only on the sun & sea tourism.
 The short distance of this region with Tirana and the other Albanian-speaking countries should lead operators towards tourist packages in order to have year-round tourism, which includes culinary tours, wine and olive oil tours, various festivities related to culture, tradition, religion, etc.